Last Updated on November 18, 2022 by Toya

-These crispy keto zucchini fries are going to become of you favorites once you’ve tried them.
+These crispy keto zucchini fries are going to become one of your favorite recipes once you’ve tried them.
 When it comes to making keto friendly fries, these keto fried zucchini sticks are absolutely delicious and only contain 7.9 grams of net carbs per serving!

 Everyone knows that potato fries are a no go on keto.
 But, did you know to make and enjoy keto fried zucchini sticks or what may like to call zucchini fries on keto?
-Like many of the other vegetables shared in this list of the best low carb substitutes for potatoes, zucchini can be used to make some deliocus low carb fries in just a few minutes!
+Like many of the other vegetables shared in this list of the best low carb substitutes for potatoes, zucchini can be used to make some delicious low carb fries in just a few minutes!

 Regular fries contain about 48 grams of carbs per serving.
-On the other hand, these zucchini fries contain only 7.8g net carbs per serving and this is why you need to this recipe out right now.
+On the other hand, these keto fried zucchini sticks contain only 7.8g of net carbs per serving and this is why you need to this recipe out right now.

-Generally, people think that zucchini is only eaten in salads, but since I started doing the Keto diet, I’ve discovered that it is one of the most versatile vegetables in existence.
-Its flavor is very soft which allows it to be incorporated in a great variety of dishes, without altering the flavor of the other ingredients.
+Generally, people think that zucchini is only eaten in salads, but since I started following keto I’ve discovered that it is one of the most versatile vegetables.
+Its flavor is very soft which allows it to be incorporated into a great variety of dishes, without altering the flavor of the other ingredients.
 For example, have you checked out my low carb apple pie made with zucchini filling?

 Is zucchini keto?

 Naturally, it is a keto friendly vegetable because it has very few grams of carbohydrates but is accompanied by abundant fiber and remarkable amounts of essential nutrients.

 One medium zucchini contains 6 grams of carbs and 2 grams of fiber.
 This is only 4 grams of net carbs in one medium zucchini!

 With this easy keto fried zucchini recipe, you can enjoy this as a yummy appetizer, or as a side along with some delicious fried chicken thighs or a quick keto snack.
 You can do so much with these healthy zucchini fries.

-Follow these tips for the best fired zucchini fries
+Follow these tips for the best fried zucchini sticks